NopoWeb/website/_posts/2019-02-24-how-i-become-a-ham.md

 When i’m back in my home town *(yes, i’m from cebu originally)* i’m already working and earning some money already i attempted to join a civic communication group.
 It didn't worked well, since at that time i still believe that radio is still expensive, despite i’m already earning is still not an option for me, and the group i inquired never replied to me.
 So i just move forward thinking that i will never be into this, maybe its not really for me.
 Or is it?

+{% include image.html url="https://miro.medium.com/max/700/1*e83emQWsUM-om3tq9ZHq7Q.jpeg" description="More like, 5 years!" %}

 I was able to see an old friend Ariel from a previous company where i used to work, he is carrying a portable radio.
 I quickly asked him about it, and he said he is a licensed amateur radio operator or ham and he holds a licensed with a call sign of *DW7FAL (he is now DV7FAL).* I told him about my story about radio and he invited me to join their club, Ham Radio Cebu (DX7CBU).
 That time i never think twice and immediately grab the opportunity.

+{% include image.html url="https://miro.medium.com/max/300/1*8cf6oW-I7Z4ONCsPhwijDA.jpeg" description="My club Ham Radio Cebu (DX7CBU)" %}

 During this time i have no idea what is amateur radio nor even bother to google it, maybe i’m just hyped up that now i got a chance to become something that i wasn't able to do 20 years ago.
 He even suggested me a certain brand of radio which to my surprised its cheaper than i expected.
-I always have the notion that portable radio is still expensive since thats what i remember during the time when i’m so interested about it, maybe it got stuck on my that it never rubs off.
+I always have the notion that portable radio is still expensive since thats what i remember during the time when i’m so interested about it, maybe it got stuck on me that it never rubs off.

 I bought my first portable radio, it was a Cignus UV-85+ HP and a whip antenna, despite that i don’t have proper orientation yet *(the DX7CBU orientation is still on the weekend).* The club president give me a temporary callsign 7HCJ *(originally it was 7HJC but was later changed due to conflict with another member call sign).* I did a signal check to the DX7CBU repeater using only stock knowledge on how to operate a radio.
 I remember Ralph *(DV7MJL)* responded to me, but somehow my signal is not propagating properly.

+{% include image.html url="https://miro.medium.com/max/350/1*kT2DUSyf58sBf1Ad6CMAxg.png" %}

+> I just focus on something that i’m sure ill pass, then ill worry the others later… — Me

 ## The moment of truth…

 Exam, day i reviewed for couple days, i keep my expectation low so i don’t get disappointed, i focused on Element 2 Radio Laws since i’m sure i can pass this one.
 However, for element 3 and 4 somehow i’m a bit skeptic since it includes numbers and calculations i don’t really do well with this *(despite that i have the same course back in college).* I failed 3 and 4 but pass element 2, now i’m officially an amateur holding a Class D license with a call sign of DY7LFU.

+{% include image.html url="https://miro.medium.com/max/700/1*qtkKJrjuIf1iHAGnTYs5ZA.jpeg" description="My Amateur Radio Station License (ARSL)" %}

 ## Worrying the later….